Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QWidget-c.rst

 #. ``QWidget \*parent = nullptr`` is the parent of the new widget.
 If it is ``nullptr`` (the default), the new widget will be a window.
 If not, it will be a child of *parent*, and be constrained by *parent*'s geometry (unless you specify :sip:ref:`~PyQt6.QtCore.Qt.WindowFlags.Window` as window flag).

-#. ``Qt::WindowFlags f = { }`` (where available) sets the window flags; the default is suitable for almost all widgets, but to get, for example, a window without a window system frame, you must use special flags.
+#. ``Qt::WindowFlags f = { }`` (where available) sets the window flags; the default is suitable for most widgets, but to get, for example, a window without a window system frame, you must use special flags.

 :sip:ref:`~PyQt6.QtWidgets.QWidget` has many member functions, but some of them have little direct functionality; for example, :sip:ref:`~PyQt6.QtWidgets.QWidget` has a font property, but never uses this itself.
-There are many subclasses which provide real functionality, such as :sip:ref:`~PyQt6.QtWidgets.QLabel`, :sip:ref:`~PyQt6.QtWidgets.QPushButton`, :sip:ref:`~PyQt6.QtWidgets.QListWidget`, and :sip:ref:`~PyQt6.QtWidgets.QTabWidget`.
+There are many subclasses that provide real functionality, such as :sip:ref:`~PyQt6.QtWidgets.QLabel`, :sip:ref:`~PyQt6.QtWidgets.QPushButton`, :sip:ref:`~PyQt6.QtWidgets.QListWidget`, and :sip:ref:`~PyQt6.QtWidgets.QTabWidget`.

 .. _qwidget-top-level-and-child-widgets:

 Top-Level and Child Widgets
 ---------------------------

 A widget without a parent widget is always an independent window (top-level widget).
-For these widgets, :sip:ref:`~PyQt6.QtWidgets.QWidget.setWindowTitle` and :sip:ref:`~PyQt6.QtWidgets.QWidget.setWindowIcon` set the title bar and icon respectively.
+For these widgets, :sip:ref:`~PyQt6.QtWidgets.QWidget.setWindowTitle` and :sip:ref:`~PyQt6.QtWidgets.QWidget.setWindowIcon` set the title bar and icon, respectively.

 Non-window widgets are child widgets, displayed within their parent widgets.
 Most widgets in Qt are mainly useful as child widgets.
 For example, it is possible to display a button as a top-level window, but most people prefer to put their buttons inside other widgets, such as :sip:ref:`~PyQt6.QtWidgets.QDialog`.